 Want to let chapters know you are interested in learning more about their organization?
 Submit a Fraternity/Sorority Interest Form here!

-SORORITY RECRUITMENT REGISTRATION FORM (open now for fall 2019)
+- SORORITY RECRUITMENT REGISTRATION FORM (open now for spring 2020)

-FRATERNITY RECRUITMENT REGISTRATION FORM (open now for fall 2019)
+- FRATERNITY RECRUITMENT REGISTRATION FORM (open now for spring 2020)

 National Pan-Hellenic Council (NPHC) organizations are historically black Greek-letter organizations and conduct membership intake on a chapter by chapter basis.
 Three NPHC organizations have been previously recognized at Wittenberg - Alpha Phi Alpha Fraternity, Inc., Delta Sigma Theta Sorority, Inc., and Kappa Alpha Psi Fraternity, Inc. If interested a NPHC organization, you may contact the Director of Student Involvement at email@example.com or (937) 327-7815 to obtain appropriate chapter contact information.